lljustycell999/Text-Document-Enhancer/README.md

 # MacOS Installation

+1: Install the latest versions of [Python](https://www.python.org/downloads/) and [Git](https://git-scm.com/download/mac)

-1: In the terminal, clone this GitHub repository with:
+2: In the terminal, clone this GitHub repository with:

   * git clone https://github.com/lljustycell999/Text-Document-Enhancer

   * cd Text-Document-Enhancer

-2: Install the dependencies in the requirements.txt file by entering this terminal command:
+3: Install the dependencies in the requirements.txt file by entering this terminal command:

   * pip install -r requirements.txt

-3: For good measure, ensure PyTesseract has been properly installed with this terminal command:
+4: For good measure, ensure PyTesseract has been properly installed with this terminal command:

   * brew install tesseract

-4: Run the project in the terminal with:
+5: Run the project in the terminal with:

   * python run.py